 This section provides the AMI POST Codes for the EVGA Z270 FTW-K Motherboard during system boot up.
 The POST Codes are displayed on the Debug LED readout located directly on the motherboard.
-See Page 14 and 15, component 22 of the Component Legend for physical location.
+See Page 13-14 of the Component Legend for physical location.